This tour visits all National Register of Historic Places sites in Fresno. Total driving distance is about 33 miles.

 Fresno City College Old Administration Building (1916) Last Updated by kevin < 1 minute ago 1101 E. University Avenue.
 The Old Administration building is the only surviving complex remaining from the Fresno State Normal School, the first institution of higher education for the training of teachers in the San Joaquin Valley.
 It was designed in the Spanish Renaissance style by architect George McDougall.
 Construction began in 1915 and was completed in 1916; it was the first permanent building on the campus.
 The building originally contained administrative offices, classrooms and a library on the second floor.
 After standing empty for many years and threatened with demolition, the building was restored and re-opened in 2011.

-The last three stops involve more driving distance than all the previous stops combined, and two of those locations offer little to be seen from the street.
+The last three stops involve more driving distance than all the previous stops combined.
+Two of them require an admission fee to see in any meaningful way, and the other is a landfill.
 Consider yourself warned.

 From the FCC Administration Building, continue north on Maroa Avenue.
 Turn left on Clinton Avenue and proceed 2.1 miles to Highway 99.
 Take Highway 99 North 3.7 miles to the Shaw Avenue exit.
 Turn left on Shaw Avenue.
 The Forestiere Underground Gardens (1906-1946) are on the right at 5021 W. Shaw Avenue.
 Virtually nothing of the gardens is visible from the street, since almost all of the historic elements are below ground.
 The Underground Gardens are open to the public (admission fee required), and are well worth a visit.
 Hours vary throughout the year.
 Check here for information.